developeratul/developeratul/readme.md

 ## Full Stack Developer

-Hi I am Ratul I am a 16 years old full-stack developer building production-level applications on the web.
+Hi I am Ratul a professional full-stack developer, freelancer and a writer.

 - 🌍  I'm based in Bangladesh
-- 🖥️  See my portfolio at [devr.netlify.app](http://devr.netlify.app)
+- 🖥️  See my portfolio at [developeratul.com](http://developeratul.com)
 - ✉️  You can contact me at [azammmgol@gmail.com](mailto:azammmgol@gmail.com)
 - 🤝  I'm open to collaborating on Open source projects, Freelance and remote paid works